sharkdp/bat/doc/assets.md

 ### Troubleshooting

-Make sure that the local cache does not interfere with the internally stored syntaxes and themes (`bat cache --clear`).
+Make sure that the custom assets does not interfere with the internally stored syntaxes and themes (`bat --custom-assets-clear`).

 ## Criteria for inclusion of new syntaxes